N.E.R.D.: 2009–present: Nothing and No One Ever Really Dies

-N.E.R.D's fifth album, No One Ever Really Dies, was released on December 15, 2017, through i am OTHER and Columbia Records.
+N.E.R.D.'s fifth album, No One Ever Really Dies, was released on December 15, 2017, through I Am Other and Columbia Records.
 It features guest appearances from André 3000, M.I.A., Gucci Mane, Wale, and Ed Sheeran among others.
 It was preceded by three singles; "Lemon" with Rihanna (on November 1), "1000" with Future (on November 29), and "Don't Don't Do It!" with Kendrick Lamar (on December 13).

+The group did shows throughout 2018 such as the Nickelodeon Kids' Choice Awards and the Reading and Leeds Festivals.
+They also released a popular remix to "Lemon" with Drake.

+In 2024, Hugo filed a legal action against Williams.

 Musical style

-The band's sound generally contains elements of rock, funk and hip hop, while also encompassing R&B and pop.
-Their sound has also been described as featuring alternative hip hop, funk rock, rap rock, experimental hip hop, avant-funk, and progressive pop.
-They have been praised for their heavy use of electronic, bass and funk beats, while others have suggested that The Neptunes are unable to blend R&B and rock.
+The band's sound generally contains elements of rock, funk and hip-hop, while also encompassing R&B and pop.
+Their sound has also been described as featuring funk rock, alternative hip-hop, rap rock, experimental hip-hop, avant-funk, and progressive pop.
+They have been praised for their heavy use of electronic, bass and funk beats, while others have suggested that the Neptunes are unable to blend R&B and rock.

-N.E.R.D's lyrics have been criticized.
+N.E.R.D.'s lyrics have been criticized.
 Ian Cohen of Pitchfork called the band's lyrical writing ability "far down the list of what N.E.R.D is actually good at", where Williams is often criticized for being excessively sexual.
-With the release of Fly or Die, the album was advertised in Kerrang! magazine, which made Alexis Petridis of The Guardian feel that N.E.R.D's lyrics tried to "empathize with the alienated teenagers who make up Kerrang!'s readership".
+With the release of Fly or Die, the album was advertised in Kerrang! magazine, which made Alexis Petridis of The Guardian feel that N.E.R.D.'s lyrics tried to "empathize with the alienated teenagers who make up Kerrang!'s readership".